Low-SES Students Face Cultural Mismatch on Placements

 Widening participation and inclusion are prominent in higher education strategy, but unequal graduate outcomes persist.
-WIL placements are widely positioned as a route to employability, yet students from low SES backgrounds can face additional barriers to accessing and benefitting from placements.
+WIL placements are widely positioned as a route to employability, yet students from low SES backgrounds can face additional barriers to accessing and benefiting from placements.

 Placements can amplify existing inequality when access and transition are treated as “self-service”.
 The paper highlights the hurdles low SES students can face in securing placements and moving into professional settings, even when WIL is framed as a universal employability benefit.
+That matters because a placement model that works only for students who already know the rules is not an inclusive employability strategy.

 One of the clearest findings is that students can experience the workplace as culturally unfamiliar.
 As the abstract summarises: